Return to site

 But the all-time, laugh-out-loud classic comment came from my daughter Katie a few years ago while we were sipping iced-tea under the shade of our backyard patio.
 I was telling her what an emotional mess Bill had been lately over a situation with one of his children—that he was walking around with a little black worry cloud over his head.

 "Well that's totally understandable.
 We can get upset and frustrated and annoyed with other people, but it takes family to really push our buttons.
-When we're really losing our shit or fighting the urge to bitch-slap someone, it's usually family."
+When we're really losing our shit or fighting the urge to haul off and bitch-slap someone, it's usually family."

 And that doesn't even touch into lovers and partnerships and marriage and the fire and brimstone and belly crawling through hell those relationships can rain down on our head.